earthstar-project/earthstar/docs/vocabulary.md

     limit?: number,  // there's no offset; use lowKey as a cursor instead

-    author?: AuthorKey  // TODO: does this include the author's obsolete history items?
+    author?: AuthorKey

     // include old versions of this item from different authors? includeHistory?: boolean, // default false
 }
 ```

-# Pubs
+# Pub servers

 A pub is a server that helps sync workspaces.
-It holds a copy of the data and sits at a publically accessible URL.
+It holds a copy of the data and sits at a publically accessible URL, usually on a cloud server.

 Pubs have regular HTTP style URLs:
 ```
 https://mypub.com
 ```

+Pubs can be configured to accept any workspace that's pushed to them, or they can have allowlists or blocklists to limit which workspaces they'll host.

+A workspace can be hosted by multiple pubs.

+Pubs have no authority over users, they just help sync data.

+# Finding your friends

+There is no centralized discovery or friend-finding system.

+To join a workspace you need to know:
+* The workspace address: `//solarpunk.mVkCjHbAcjEBddaZwxFV`
+* The workspace private key, if it's a limited workspace
+* One or more pubs that people in that workspace are using

+Users are expected to share their workspace addresses and pubs with each other outside of Earthstar, such as by email or chat.

 # URLs and URIs